Elevation Grade Calculator

 Knowing an area's elevation grade offers a lot of advantages over not knowing it at all.
 It may also be a requirement to proceed with other activities, such as construction or irrigation.
 Here are some examples of the importance and advantages of knowing the grade of a particular area:

 - Knowing the area's elevation grade helps in the construction of roads.
+We use it, for example, in the vertical curve formula.
 Very steep terrain may require roads being laid out a zig-zag pattern, for safer ascending and descending.
 For less steep terrain, engineers can design a cutting-and-filling procedure to decrease the slope.
 Cutting-and-filling is where soil from the higher part of the slope is transferred to the lower part to decrease its grade.

 - Determining the elevation grade also helps when building retaining walls.
 Retaining walls support the earth above it to keep it from eroding downhill.
 Therefore a retaining wall can be constructed against a cliff to avoid landslides.